©The Talon News | Trinity Flaten

 The parking should have been assigned like previous years.

 Many students in extracurricular activities now are in spots far away from where they need to be.
 Not only is this an inconvenience to these students, but it also brings up the question of student safety.
 Band students, cheerleaders, and drill team members now have spots all the way across the school from where they need to be.
 After late-night football games, having students, walk to their cars by themselves in the dark is a liability.
 With the parking lot being very spread out and some spots far away from the school, something could happen to students walking to their cars and no one would notice.
 Band directors or coaches could walk them to their cars, but there are not enough coaches for every student, and staff members do not want to be at the school any longer than they have to.

-Many seniors are also upset at the new system because they do not have a ‘senior spot’.
+Seniors are also upset at the new system because they do not have a ‘senior spot’.
 Although the school said parking would still be sectioned by grade, that is not the case.
 Many juniors are now in spots that were once senior parking, while some seniors are close to the dumpsters and others are in the Indoor Athletic Center (IAC) lot.
-The parking spots seem to have been assigned randomly without students grade taken into account at all.
+The parking spots seem to have been assigned randomly without students’ grade taken into account at all.
 This is viewed as unfair to seniors who feel like they have ‘earned’ their spots.